Subway Interview Questions

 • This is a stressful question because if you ask for too much, you will not get the job, and if you ask for too little, they will happily underpay you.

-• Be sure to research salary expectations for your role before you go into the interview.
-There are plenty of sites that discuss salary ranges.
+• Be sure to research salary expectations for your role before the interview.
+Plenty of sites discuss salary ranges.

 • Ask about the salary range if you don’t know what to say.
-You can then counter with the high end of the range.
+Then, counter with the high end of the range.

 • Note most entry-level jobs will pay minimum wage.